mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 complete madness.
 She rebelled with 120,000 militiamen and mercenaries, who proceeded to overthrow her after realising quite how insane she had become.
-Her reign lasted only five days and 5,000 ‘offenders’ were killed during this time.
+Her reign lasted only five days and 5,000 'offenders' were killed during this time.
 ```

 RELIGION
-Locals refer to the religion of Vrayne as ‘Oshnare’ and no Anglic
+Locals refer to the religion of Vrayne as 'Oshnare' and no Anglic
 translation of this word has been attempted.

 Religion is an integral part of daily life on the planet, with all offworlders